 Dunkirk District Park

 Three design proposals were submitted for the playground and a survey was put out to the public via social media to get community input on the designs.
 We received more than 600 responses.
 A follow-up survey was then put out to narrow down specific aspects of the two most popular designs and from the more than 195 responses a vendor was selected.
 Playground Specialists met with CCPR staff onsite in late November for a walkthrough to finalize the design.
 Demolition/construction of the playground started in July of 2021.
 The playground grand opening will be in late August of 2021.

-The second phase of the project which will include construction of new tennis courts and pickle ball courts.
-The new courts will be located in a different location, providing much needed improved courts as well as allow for construction of the sprayground where the existing tennis courts are currently located.
+The second phase of the project will include construction of new tennis courts and pickle ball courts.
+The new courts will be located in a different location, providing much needed improved courts.
+This will also allow for the construction of the splashpad where the existing tennis courts are currently located.

 Breezy Point Beach & Campground